Saint-Martin-du-Vieux-Bellême

 Saint-Martin-du-Vieux-Bellême (/fr/) is a commune in the Orne department in north-western France.

 Geography

 Saint-Martin-du-Vieux-Bellême along with the communes of Vaunoise, Belforêt-en-Perche, Igé and Appenai-sous-Bellême is part of the Bois et coteaux calcaires sous Belleme a Natura 2000 conservation site.
 The site measures 105 hectares and is home to the European stag beetle and European ash.

 In addition the Commune along with another 70 communes shares part of a 47,681 hectare, Natura 2000 conservation area, called the Forêts et étangs du Perche.

+A river la Même, runs through the commune.